Program Website: http://www.hiram.edu/computerscience

 Core: Modeling Methods

 PROBLEM-SOLVING AND PROGRAMMING PRACTICUM~ Successful computer problem-solving relies not only on the development of appropriate algorithms, but also on the recognition of instances of well-defined problem classes for which algorithms already exist.
 In addition, excellence in computer programming cannot be developed without significant practice in implementing and debugging solutions.
 This course will provide students with a guided programming practicum, in which they will program solutions to carefully chosen problems that exemplify common problem classes.
 Many problems will be chosen from recent programming contests.
-Prerequisite: Computer Science 172 or 17200 or permission.
+Prerequisite: CPSC 17200 or permission.

 SYSTEMS PROGRAMMING~ Systems programming concentrates on an in-depth study of one operating system, such as Unix, and how to write system programs in that operating system.
 The course will concentrate on the operating system's history, file system structure, commands, utilities, multi-tasking capabilities, communication, security, and shell-type programming.
 Theory is presented in the context of how the operating system implements the ideas.
 By the end of the course, students should be able to determine how most of the commands are implemented and how to use operating system properties to create tools and applications.
-Prerequisite: CPSC 171 or 17100 or Permission.
+Prerequisite: CPSC 17100 or permission.

 Prerequisite: CPSC 171 or CPSC 17100